ca-webdev/exchange-backend-java/README.md

 ### REST

+- GET request to `http://localhost:8080/orderbook` for both the bid and ask order book at the moment
+- GET request to `http://localhost:8080/bidorderbook` for both the bid order book at the moment
+- GET request to `http://localhost:8080/askorderbook` for both the ask order book at the moment
 - GET request to `http://localhost:8080/recenttrades` for all recent trades
 - GET request to `http://localhost:8080/ohlc` for the 1-minute open high low close prices
 - POST request to `http://localhost:8080/orderinsert` with payload as example below for inserting limit order